Rates, discounts and monetary transactions

 125

-Deposit/bank guarantee: send a reminder.
+Deposit/bank guarantee: sending reminder.
 Purchaser

 100